-Let~$n$ be a positive integer and consider the state space $\Xc = \{0, \dots, n\}$.
-Let~$\pi$ be a log-concave distribution on~$\Xc$, and consider the class of discrete-time monotone birth-and-death chains with state space~$\Xc$ and stationary distribution~$\pi$, started in state~$0$.
-In this section we identify the fastest-mixing stochastically monotone chain in this class as having kernel (call it $K_{\pi}$) with (death, hold, birth) probabilities $(q_i, r_i, p_i)$ given for $i \in \Xc$ by
+Let $n$ be a positive integer and consider the state space $\Xc= \{ 0,\ldots, n\}$.
+Let $\pi$ be a log-concave distribution on $\Xc$, and consider the class of discrete-time monotone birth-and-death chains with state space $\Xc$ and stationary distribution $\pi$, started in state $0$.
+In this section we identify the fastest-mixing stochastically monotone chain in this class as having kernel (call it $K_{\pi}$) with (death, hold, birth) probabilities $(q_i, r_i, p_i)$ given for $i \in\Xc$ by

-with $\pi_{-1} := 0$ and $\pi_{n + 1} := 0$.
-In \refS{SS:pifixed} we first find the FMMC when~$\pi$ is held fixed; then in \refS{SS:pivarying} we show that, when~$\pi$ is allowed to vary, taking it to be uniform gives the slowest mixing in separation.
+with $\pi_{-1}:= 0$ and $\pi_{n + 1}:= 0$.
+In Section~\ref{SSpifixed} we first find the FMMC when $\pi$ is held fixed; then in Section~\ref{SSpivarying} we show that, when $\pi$ is allowed to vary, taking it to be uniform gives the slowest mixing in separation.

 Throughout, we make heavy use of reversibility.
-Recall that any irreducible birth-and-death chain on~$\Xc$ is reversible with respect to its unique stationary distribution~$\pi$.
+Recall that any irreducible birth-and-death chain on $\Xc$ is reversible with respect to its unique stationary distribution $\pi$.